meaningfy-ws/eforms-mapping-artefacts/README.md

 is not expected to be updated while the RML rules are in development.
 Feel free to take test data files from this package and dump them in the minimal package to create a bigger test package with the developmental RML rules.

+For collaboration, create branches with a three-fragment scheme `feature/{internal-ticket-id}/{understandable-short-label}` where `{internal-ticket-id}` could be a JIRA ticket ID, and `{understandable-short-label}` representing some meaningful label understandable among collaborators, such as a deliverable name (e.g. `part1`), optionally hyphen-suffixed with relevant component/concept names (e.g. `-Lot` yielding the ending branch segment `part1-Lot`).